sbrn3/group-holiday-split/README.md

 The combination of assigning people to rooms which results in the highest total bids will be the chosen combination.

 e.g. If Sam bids $80 for room 1, $20 for room 2.
 And Michael bids $20 for room 1 and $80 for room 2.
 Then in the case
-where Sam gets room 1 and Michael room 2 the total amount bid is 180.
-But for the inverse the total amount bid is
+where Sam gets room 1 and Michael room 2 the total amount bid is 160.
+But for the inverse, the total amount bid is
 $40.
 Therefore the best option is for Sam to get room 1 and Michael to get Room 2.
-This is then scaled down to have a correct total.
+This is then scaled down to have a correct total($100).
 So both would end up paying $50 each.

 The person who bids the highest on a room is most likely to get that room.
 If you bid more than other people, then you will only have to pay the average that people valued that room.